AKSHAYK0UL/Koul-Network/README.md

   </tr>
 </table>

+---

-## Overview
+## 🧾 Overview

-KOUL NETWORK integrates advanced payment technologies to streamline digital transactions.
-By incorporating the Stripe Payment Gateway, all deposits are directed into one master account while individual balances are updated in real time.
-The app ensures security through account registration with SIM verification, and it supports multiple payment methods such as Koul ID, phone number, and QR code scanning.
+**KOUL NETWORK** is a next-generation digital payment solution built to simplify and secure everyday transactions.
+Designed around a central bank account model, the app uses Stripe to process deposits and updates individual balances in real time.
+All transactions are authenticated using SIM verification, and users can make payments through Koul ID, phone numbers, or QR codes.

+To promote transparency, **all transaction data is securely stored in a custom-built IPFS-based system**.
+This distributed ledger ensures **public access to transaction history** (while maintaining user anonymity), giving every user a verifiable view of the network’s transaction flow.

+> ✅ **Smart contracts periodically run over the IPFS-stored data to verify the integrity and authenticity of all transaction records**, ensuring that the ledger remains trustworthy and tamper-proof.

+---

-## Key Features
+## 🚀 Key Features

+- 🔁 **Centralized Bank Account Model**
-- **Single-Bank-Account Model:** Eliminates traditional bank transaction fees and daily transfer limits.
+  All user funds are processed through a single Stripe-powered master account to avoid bank charges and daily transfer limits.

-- **Stripe Integration:** Funnels all deposits into one master account with real-time balance updates.
-- **High Transaction Success:** Achieved a 98.35% success rate over 800+ transactions.
+- 💳 **Stripe Integration**
+  Real-time deposits and balance synchronization using Stripe's robust payment infrastructure.

+- 📶 **SIM-Based Authentication**
-- **SIM Verification:** Processes transactions only from devices with the SIM card used during registration.
+  Transactions are allowed only from devices with the same SIM card used during registration, ensuring identity protection.

-- **Multiple Payment Methods:** Accepts payments via Koul ID, phone number, and QR code scanning.
+- 🔎 **Multiple Payment Options**
+  Send and receive money via Koul ID, phone number, or QR code for flexible and quick transactions.

+- 📊 **Detailed Ledger with Filters**
-- **Comprehensive Ledger:** Detailed filters for credit and debit transactions with monthly insights via pie charts.
+  Track transactions with filters for credit and debit, and gain monthly insights via pie charts.

-- **AI-Generated Reports:** Provides automated financial reports for deeper account analysis.
+- 🤖 **AI-Powered Financial Reports**
+  Automatically generated analytics to give users a deeper understanding of their spending and income trends.

+- 🌐 **Decentralized Transaction Storage (IPFS)**
+  All transactions are **stored on a custom IPFS-based public ledger**, allowing transparent access to transaction history for every user, enhancing accountability while maintaining data privacy.

+- 🧠 **Smart Contract-Backed Verification**
+  Smart contracts run on top of IPFS to regularly validate the accuracy and consistency of the stored data.

+- 🔒 **High-Level Security**
-- **Robust Security:** Sensitive data is hashed before storage to ensure maximum protection.
+  All sensitive data is securely hashed before storage.

+- ✅ **High Transaction Success Rate**
+  Over 800+ transactions with a 98.35% success rate.

+---

-## Tech Stack
+## 🛠️ Tech Stack

-- **Frontend:** Flutter, BLoC
+- **Frontend:** Flutter with BLoC for state management
-- **Backend:** Golang with Gin-gonic
+- **Backend:** Golang using the Gin framework
 - **Database:** MongoDB
-- **API:** RESTful API with JWT authentication
+- **Authentication:** JWT (JSON Web Tokens)
-- **Architecture:** Microservices Architecture
 - **Payment Gateway:** Stripe

-## Usage

-KOUL NETWORK empowers users to register securely via SIM verification, make payments using various methods, and view a detailed ledger of transactions.
-Deposits are processed seamlessly through Stripe, and users benefit from real-time balance updates, comprehensive financial insights, and AI-generated reporting.
+- **Architecture:** Microservices-based backend
+- **Distributed Ledger:** Custom IPFS storage for public transaction logs

+---

+## 📱 How It Works

+1. **Register:**
+   Users sign up with their mobile number, and the SIM card is linked for verification.

+2. **Deposit Funds:**
+   Deposits go into a centralized Stripe-connected master account.

+3. **Make Payments:**
+   Users can pay others through various identifiers (Koul ID, phone, QR).

+4. **Track Usage:**
+   Transactions are logged and visualized through graphs and AI-generated summaries.
+   Additionally, **all transaction records are stored in a decentralized IPFS system**, publicly accessible to anyone, ensuring transparency of financial activity without compromising user identities.

+5. **Data Verification via Smart Contracts:**
+   Automated smart contracts cross-verify IPFS-stored transactions to detect any inconsistency or tampering attempts, reinforcing the integrity of the decentralized ledger.

+---

-## Project Status
+## 📌 Project Status

-**Note:** This project is still under development.
+**Note:** This project is currently under active development.
+New features and optimizations are being added continuously.

+---